ben-kemister/development-cheat-sheets/content/tools/maven.md

 | `mvn test-compile` | Compiles the test classes (but doesn't run them) |
 | `mvn archetype:generate` | Interactively generates/initialised a maven project |

+## Scopes

+Maven has **six** default dependency scopes.
+It’s important to understand that each scope (except for import) has an impact on transitive dependencies.

+* compile - default scope when no other scope is provided.
+Dependencies with this scope are available on the classpath of the project in all build tasks.
+* provided - dependencies that should be provided at runtime by JDK or a container.
+* runtime - dependencies with this scope are required at runtime, but are not needed for compilation of the project.
+Dependencies marked with the runtime scope will be present in the runtime and test classpath, but they will be missing from the compile classpath.
+* test - indicates that the dependency isn’t required at standard runtime of the application but is used only for test purposes.
+Test dependencies aren’t transitive and are only present for test and execution classpaths.
+* system (deprecated) - similar to the provided scope, but requires a direct reference to a specific jar on the system.
+* import (pom) - indicates that this dependency should be replaced with all effective dependencies declared in its POM

+For more information see [this Baelding article](https://www.baeldung.com/maven-dependency-scopes).

 ## (Re) Download project dependencies